AuthEceSoftEng/abac-mde-teis/README.md

 - RESTsec meta-models.pdf: provides the definition of PIM and PSM meta-models of the RESTsec system.
 - IoT-App-Definition.pdf: provides the definition of the IoT application referenced in the evaluation section of the manuscript.
 - Abac-metamodel-behavioral.pdf: provides the list with the ABAC meta-model principal behavioral constraints.
+- Ent-app-presentation.pdf: provides the overview of the Ent application referenced in the evaluation section of the manuscript.

 ## Running the tests